mark-hobbs/mark-hobbs.github.io/_posts/2025-04-15-model-deployment.md

     return np.array([[data["x1"], data["x2"], data["x3"], data["x4"]]])
 ```

-### `pretrained.npz`
+### `pretrained-model.pkl`

 Contains pre-trained model weights that are loaded by the `Model` instance during initialisation.
-This enables the service to make predictions without requiring re-training on startup.
+In this case, the training process occurs offline, and the trained model is serialised to disk.
+This approach enables the service to make predictions immediately at startup without requiring re-training, and ensures that potentially sensitive training data remains separate.

 ### `run.py`